 HISTORY OF THE BAND.

-The band began to pick up lots of work and played a lot on the Jive circuit, where they have become firm favourites, as they play at just the right tempos for all kinds of Jivers to take to the floor.
-We began to travel the length and breadth of the UK to play at the various Jive events.
-We were soon asked to play at some of the great festivals such as Twinwood, Derry Jazz Festival, Northern Ireland, Silda Jazz Festival in Norway, Cognac Blues Festival in France, The Guiness Jazz Festival in Cork Southern Ireland, TanJazz, Tanjier, Morocco, Goodwood Revival and Glorious Goodwood and many more and we are continually asked back.
+The band has picked up lots of work over the 15 years and played a lot on the Jive circuit, where we have become firm favourites, as we play at just the right tempos for all kinds of Jivers to take to the floor.
+We travel the length and breadth of the UK to play at the various Jive events.
+We also play at some of the great festivals such as Twinwood, Derry Jazz Festival, Northern Ireland, Silda Jazz Festival in Norway, Cognac Blues Festival in France, The Guiness Jazz Festival in Cork Southern Ireland, TanJazz, Tanjier, Morocco, Goodwood Revival and Glorious Goodwood and many more and we are continually asked back.
 We also have played and still play at some of the best clubs in London such as The 100 Club, The Hideaway, Boisdale,The Rivoli Ballroom, to name a few.

 It is while playing at these festivals we have met and become friends with many of the other top bands such as The Jive Aces, Laura B and the Moonlighters, The Cadillac Kings, Si Cranston, James Hunter, King Pleasure and the Biscuit Boys,Big Boy Bloater and Imelda May to name a few.

 Over the past years we have had a few musicians leave and new ones join but the standard of the band never changes, it is always 100% top quality and has kept the band sounding fresh.
 OO-BOP-SH’BAM have never been about any one individual, but about the overall sound of the band.
 Some of the musicians that have played with us over the years are Phil Veacock, Tenor Sax (from the Jools Holland Band).
 He is also on our double live album and the NEW album.
 Dave Swift, Double Bass (also from the Jools Holland Band) .
-Henri Herbert Piano, Oliver Darling Guitar, and Nick Lunt Baritone Sax (also from the Jools Holland Band).
+Henri Herbert Piano, Oliver Darling Guitar, and Nick Lunt Baritone Sax (also from the Jools Holland Band) John Willmott on Tenor Sax ( on our CD’s ) and James Lunn on piano on our CD’s.

-However, the current line up, and the one that has been steady for the past few years consists of James Lunn on piano, Peter Pritchard on both double and electric bass , Mal Barclay on guitar, Alby Green on tenor sax, who has been with us for nearly all of the bands existence as well as John Willmott, also on Tenor Sax.
-He is a mate from many years back who was a long term memberof The James Taylor Quartet, and I was delighted when agreed to join us.
+However, the current line up, and the one that has been steady for the past few years consists of Malcolm Barclay or Pete Mathison on guitar and lead vocals, Liam Grundy on piano and vocals, Peter Pritchard or Ben Martyn on either double or electric bass and vocals , Alby Green on tenor sax, who has been with us for nearly all of the bands existence and Dave Eastham also on Tenor Sax and myself Alan Savage on drums and backing vocals.

 Here are some reviews of the band from the past including people talking about the first couple of CD’s from the earlier days of the band